 I’m just a jealous guy”

 In the realm of human relationships we run into jealousy, maybe more often than we realize.
-Of course, the first thing that comes to mind is a romantic relationship.
+The first thing that comes to mind is a romantic relationship.
 However, there’s also jealousy among siblings, jealousy at work, jealousy over physical appearance and talent.
 So, jealousy is found everywhere in the fabrics of human society.
-Some people are more prone to jealousy than others, but I believe everybody has felt it at one time or another – that twinge of anger rising up inside when we feel slighted.
+Some people are more prone to jealousy than others, but I believe everybody has felt it at some point – that twinge of anger rising up inside of us when we feel slighted.